 Implications and Recommendations

-The findings from this research have important implications for educators, policymakers, and institutions aiming to support engineering undergraduates to reach their academic and career goals.
+The findings from this research have important implications for educators, policymakers, and institutions, aiming to support engineering undergraduates to reach their academic and career goals.
 Recognizing the positive impact of career aspirations on academic behavior and success, educational institutions can implement interventions that foster career exploration and development among students.
 This can include mentorship programs, career counseling services, and opportunities for students to engage in real-world experiences.
 These initiatives provide guidance, support, and exposure to the practical applications of disciplines, thereby enhancing students' career aspirations and motivation to excel academically (Byars-Winston et al., 2010; Sadler et al., 2012).

-Additionally, the positive correlation between academic behavior and academic success highlights the importance of promoting positive academic behaviors among STEM undergraduates.
+Additionally, the positive correlation between academic behavior and academic success highlights the importance of promoting positive academic behavior among STEM undergraduates.
 Educational institutions can provide resources and support systems that encourage active learning, effective study habits and time management skills.
 Creating a supportive learning environment, fostering peer interactions and offering academic support services can also contribute to the development of positive academic behavior among STEM students.
 By emphasizing the connection between academic behavior and success, institutions can empower students to take ownership of their learning and strive for excellence.

 Furthermore, the findings of this research highlight the need for career guidance and mentorship programs within the university education system.
-Mentors can play a crucial role in guiding students' career aspirations by providing insights into various career paths, sharing their experiences, and offering advice on academic and professional development.
+Mentors can play a crucial role in guiding students' career aspirations by providing insights into various career paths, sharing their experiences and offering advice on academic and professional development.
 Establishing mentorship programs that connect students with industry professionals or alumni can greatly enhance students' understanding of their desired careers and provide them with valuable networking opportunities.

 By nurturing students' career aspirations and promoting positive academic behaviors, educational institutions can enhance the academic experiences and outcomes of STEM undergraduates.

 Limitations